Luminant Music accepts audio files in the following formats: MP3, WAV, OGG, and AIFF.

 For example, if you purchased a subscription for version 2.5.0, while it remains active it can be used to access 2.5.1, 2.6.0, 2.7.0 etc. A different subscription may be required for the next major release, which would be 3.0 in this example.

 Yes!
 Luminant Music will react to any song or sound you play on your computer in STREAM mode.
 This tutorial may help you learn to use this feature.
+See the Technical Issues section below for additional steps required for Mac.

 The mobile app is still in active development.
 It has features that the desktop app does not have, but it also lacks some features of the desktop app.
 See the side-by-side lists on the Pricing page for details.